What is the real risk from bioterrorism?

 What guidance is available on dealing with a bioterrorism attack?

-Following the anthrax outbreak in 2001, which resulted in 22 cases and five fatalities, the US Centre for Disease Control and Prevention (CDC) and the National Institute for Occupational Safety and Health have jointly provided 'guidance for protecting building environments from airborne chemical, biological or radiological attacks'.
+Following the anthrax attacks in 2001, mentioned above, the US Centre for Disease Control and Prevention (CDC) and the National Institute for Occupational Safety and Health jointly provided 'Guidance for protecting building environments from airborne chemical, biological or radiological attacks'.